Keep our news free from ads and paywalls by making a donation to support our work!

 “It took Tusk almost three weeks to draft the bill on reducing fuel prices, which I had proposed on 9 March,” said Przemysław Czarnek, PiS’s candidate for prime minister in next year’s elections.

-Parliament will today start working on government bills to introduce the measures, said Włodzimierz Czarzasty, speaker of the Sejm, the more powerful lower parliamentary chamber.
+Parliament will today start working on government bills to introduce the measures, said Włodzimierz Czarzasty, the speaker of the Sejm, the more powerful lower chamber.

-He added he expects votes in both the Sejm and the upper-house Senate to take place on Friday, and for the bills to reach the desk of opposition-aligned President Karol Nawrocki for final approval.
-The president can sign the bill into law, veto it or send it to the Constitutional Tribunal for verification.
+He added that he expects votes in both the Sejm and the upper-house Senate to take place on Friday, after which the bills will reach the desk of opposition-aligned President Karol Nawrocki for final approval.
+A senior presidential aide, Paweł Szefernaker, said Nawrocki was “urgently awaiting the bill”.

 During a press conference on the government’s fuel price measures, the prime minister was asked about the growing trend of so-called fuel tourism, whereby drivers from Germany travel to Poland seeking cheaper fuel.

-He said the government would monitor the situation and could take cues from Slovakia, where authorities plan restrictions on cross-border fuel purchases due to a large number of Polish drivers arriving at Slovak petrol stations.
+He said the government would monitor the situation and could take cues from Slovakia, where authorities have introduced higher fuel prices for drivers of foreign-registered vehicles.
 “I will examine this mechanism in detail to see if it is effective,” he said.

 Tusk added that Poland does not face the risk of fuel shortages, echoing assurances from pipeline operator PERN and gas transmission firm Gaz-System about diversified supplies and adequate reserves.